Virginia Commonwealth University School of Dentistry

 TOEFL Requirement Instructions

 Program accepts internet-based (iBT) Test of English as a Foreign Language (TOEFL) scores only.
-Program requires an iBT average score of 90 or above and 20 or above in each of the four evaluations.
+Home Edition is accepted.
+Program requires an iBT average score of 4.5 or above (90 or above for the old score scale) and 4-4.5 or above in each of the four evaluations.
 TOEFL may be waived if candidate has a degree from a U.S.-accredited college or university.
 TOEFL must be completed by Feb.
-1, 2025.
+1, 2027.
 Score received at time of application must be less than two years old.

 National Board Requirement Instructions